Shaun Dooley: Early life and career

 In 2019, Shaun and his wife Polly produced an album, Got It Covered, for Children in Need.
 The album featured Helena Bonham Carter, Jim Broadbent, Olivia Colman, Luke Evans, Suranne Jones, Adrian Lester, Himesh Patel, David Tennant, Jodie Whittaker and Shaun himself singing unique cover versions of songs personal to them.
 The album was released on 1 November 2019.
 The album and accompanying documentary was co-produced by their company 20four7films, BBC Studios and SilvaScreen Records.

+Dooley received an Honorary Master's Degree from Leeds Arts University in July 2025.

 Personal life

 Dooley has been married to his wife Polly since 1998 and the couple have four children.
 Shaun is the older brother of Kimberly Dooley, and Stephanie Ann Dooley, who is known professionally as Stephanie Dooley-Day and is an actress.

 He is a lifelong supporter of Barnsley F.C.

+Dooley and his wife Polly are also trustees for the Barnsley Youth Theatre.